Wikia/infobox-template-builder/README.md

 This project uses [Babel](https://babeljs.io/) for [EcmaScript 6](https://babeljs.io/docs/learn-es2015/) transpilation.
 [JSPM](http://jspm.io/) works as a module loader as well as a method for making ES6 syntax available in the browser.

 ### Testing
 To run unit tests, run `$ npm test`.
-Tests are also run after every commit with TravisCI
+Tests are also run after every commit with TravisCI.